Novanska/Final_Project_Home_credit/README.md

 Stages in the project is:

-First,  EDA to determine the distribution of each column that has a relationship to the data
+- First,  EDA to determine the distribution of each column that has a relationship to the data

-Second, cleaning,preprocessing the data such as impute the missing values, scaling etc.
+- Second, cleaning,preprocessing the data such as impute the missing values, scaling etc.

-Third is modeling, i use metrics AUC for this modeling with the results :
+- Third is modeling, i use metrics AUC for this modeling because auc have ability to distinguish between different classes.
+The higher the AUC value, the better the model's ability to distinguish between different classes.

+with the results :
 1. AUC Logistic Regression: 0.7335502751814258
 2. AUC Random Forest: 0.7335502751814258
 3. AUC XGBoost: 0.7395828210184866